Market Comparison Guide

 Bangkok's Floating Markets Compared: Damnoen Saduak vs Amphawa vs Tha Kha

 Three very different markets, three very different experiences.
 Damnoen Saduak is iconic and touristy.
 Amphawa is local and atmospheric.
-Tha Kha is what locals actually use.
-Here's what matters before you pick one.
+Tha Kha is what locals use.
+Compare floating market tours on Viator - here's what matters before you pick one.

 Market Best Days Atmosphere What's Sold Getting There Who It's For